Spectrum and Resonances

 is defined as

-A mode is then included into the master subspace and taken into account for SSM computation if and
+A mode is then included into the master subspace and taken into

 .
 This parameter is set via